The Hive

 Upcoming Milestones: Please provide an overview of the milestones that are required for your initiative to come to fruition/to grow.

-Summer 2026 (pre-grant announcement) Use the SEACC/LBHF Wellbeing Festival, existing clubs and partner organisations to engage autistic and learning-disabled young people, siblings and families in initial research and co-design activities.
-Explore barriers to participation, attitudes towards sport and movement, and aspirations for the space through creative workshops and conversations.
+Summer 2026 (pre-grant announcement) Establish the Hive Mind and conduct early co-design research with them, their parents/carers and their siblings with a focus on understanding barriers to participation.
+Use the LBHF Wellbeing Festival to consult and update wider community on ambitions for the space.
 Formalise partnership with LBHF and agree terms for bringing the site under SEACC's stewardship.
 Autumn 2026 (post-grant announcement) Complete feasibility, safety and accessibility assessments.
-Analyse research findings and develop a detailed design brief.
-Co-design the layout, environment, equipment and activity offer with information collected from young people and families.
-Adapt and equip the building and outdoor space, including development of the padel court.
-Recruit and train staff and volunteers in inclusive practice.
+Recruit project manager & co-creation practitioner.
+Analyse research findings and develop a detailed design brief with Hive Mind and designers.
+Co-design the layout, environment, equipment and activity offer with young people and families of the new studio.Recruit non-disabled volunteers to champion new space and support programme delivery.
 Launch pilot sessions to test activities, layouts and delivery approaches.
-January–August 2027: Programme Launch & Evaluation Begin regular free and low-cost sessions.
-Implement SEACC's cross-subsidy model, including court and venue hire.
-Monitor participation, gather feedback and refine provision.
+January–August 2027: Programme Launch & Evaluation Begin regular free and low-cost sessions from new studio space.
+Implement SEACC's cross-subsidy model, adding new studio to our existing private hire offer.
+Monitor participation & gather feedback from Hive Mind to refine provision.
 Increase community engagement through events, volunteering and partnerships with organisations such as H&F Mencap, This New Ground and Action on Disability.
-September 2027–September 2028: Growth & Consolidation Increase participation and expand the activity offer.
+Year 2 (September 2027–September 2028): Growth & Consolidation Increase participation and expand the activity offer.
+Fundraising and planning for development of inclusive/adaptive outdoor space.
 Embed young people's leadership and peer-support roles.
 Strengthen financial sustainability through diversified income streams.
 Share learning with partners and local stakeholders and begin documenting the model for replication.
-September 2028 and Beyond: Replication & Systems Change Establish The Hive as a stable, community-owned asset.
+Year 3 and Beyond: Replication & Systems Change Establish The Hive as a stable, community-owned asset with bookable indoor and outdoor sensory considerate spaces.
 Develop a replicable framework for activating underused public spaces through co-design, shared stewardship and sustainable funding.
-Work with the council, MPs, GLA and other partners to identify and explore additional sites across the borough and beyond.
+Work with the council and other partners to identify and explore additional sites across the borough and beyond.

 Capacity-Building Participation and Support Funding: If you were to make it as a finalist, you will be required to participate in an 8-week capacity building programme.
 If funding/ cost is a barrier to your participation, we may be able to offer up to 10,000 GBP of grant money available to support you.
 Please break down below, if it is the case, what costs you would incur and you would need covered.
 (Please note that there are restrictions on how the grant money may be used; please refer to the T&Cs for further details.